dmwarn/EchoviewR/README.md

     along with EchoviewR.
 If not, see <http://www.gnu.org/licenses/>.

+This is a modified version of the EchoviewR package.
 This package is open for community development and we encourage users to extend the package as they need.
 We are not liable for any losses when using EchoviewR.

 If using EchoviewR, please cite as: